What Are the Signs of Damaged Lintels?

 Uneven Appearance

 You may want to consider replacing or repairing a lintel if it appears to be uneven or out of alignment.
-A lintel which is no longer providing adequate support to the structure above it causes this misalignment.
+A lintel that is no longer providing adequate support to the structure above it causes this misalignment.
 An uneven lintel can also cause the wall to appear crooked or distorted, which can be unsightly and reduce the value of your property.

 What Can I Do About Damaged Lintels?